intmus/inttheory22-23/_07-harmonic-functions/b1-harmanalysis.md

 ## Conclusion

 Students often confuse harmonic analysis with identifying each of the harmonies.
 While finding chords is a part of harmonic analysis, the actual goal of harmonic analysis is to explain how the listener hears the music.
-To do this, we must figure out which pitches are functional and which pitches are embellishments.
+To do this, there are three primary questions that must be answered in a harmonic analysis:
+- What is the harmonic rhythm? (i.e. How often does the harmony change?)
+- Which pitches are chord tones and non-chord tones?
+- Which pitches, if any, are omitted but implied by the context?

+### Harmonic rhythm

+Determining harmonic rhythm is intuitively obvious to most musicians while listening, but can be difficult to illustrate when looking only at the music.
+This is often a chicken-or-the-egg question: you need to know how often the chord changes to determine which pitches to include in the chord, but you also need to look at which pitches create chords to figure out how often the chord changes.
+Chorales are an easy place to start, because most often, they change chords in a consistent rhythm--in this case, every beat--and this creates an easy-to-see visual cue as each chord is stacked vertically and mostly homorhythmic.
+For more complicated textures, studying melodic patterns and bass-lines is often enough to provide enough context for an educated guess.
+Bass-lines in particular will often sustain pitches and/or outline chords until the harmony changes, and this gives a clear indicator of probable harmonic rhythm.
+This becomes much easier as the student gains experience.

 The essential pitches of any harmony are those that if removed, would noticeably alter the way the listener hears the harmony.

+### Non-chord tones and implied pitches

+The Old Hundreth Psalms has a number of incomplete chords, and each one follows the rules and guidelines from Unit 6c.
+Please review the doubling and spacing rules there.

 To move toward this goal, music theorists use a number of tools, most of which are designed to look at contextual clues and draw conclusions based on their general knowledge.
 We created one of these tools in Unit 7a with the diatonic harmonic flowchart.